BootstrapCMS/CloudFlare/README.md

 To get the latest version of Laravel CloudFlare, simply add the following line to the require block of your `composer.json` file:

 ```
-"graham-campbell/cloudflare": "0.2.*"
+"graham-campbell/cloudflare": "0.3.*"
 ```

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register a few service providers before you attempt to load the Laravel CloudFlare service provider.
-Open up `app/config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the following to the `providers` key.

 * `'Lightgear\Asset\AssetServiceProvider'`
 * `'GrahamCampbell\Core\CoreServiceProvider'`
 * `'GrahamCampbell\CloudFlareAPI\CloudFlareAPIServiceProvider'`

 Once Laravel CloudFlare is installed, you need to register the service provider.
-Open up `app/config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the following to the `providers` key.

 * `'GrahamCampbell\CloudFlare\CloudFlareServiceProvider'`

-#### Looking for a laravel 5 compatable version?
+#### Looking for a laravel 4 compatable version?

-Checkout the [master branch](https://github.com/GrahamCampbell/Laravel-CloudFlare/tree/master), installable by requiring `"graham-campbell/cloudflare": "0.3.*"`.
+Checkout the [0.2 branch](https://github.com/GrahamCampbell/Laravel-CloudFlare/tree/0.2), installable by requiring `"graham-campbell/cloudflare": "0.2.*"`.

 ## Configuration